Car Slam

 Nouns that refer to people constitute their own class due to the fact that they distinguish a total of four cases and seven numbers.

-Charts are labelled with glossing abbreviations for neatness.
+Columns are labelled with glossing abbreviations for neatness.
 Hover over one to read the full name.

 eye ("woman")